kingsimba/express-typescript-mocha-vscode/README.rst

 Start The Server
 ----------------

-1. Press F5 to launch the server.
+1. Press F5 to launch the server
-2. Open browser to see the result:
+2. Open browser to see the result

    a. http://127.0.0.1:8080
    b. http://127.0.0.1:8080/users
    c. http://127.0.0.1:8080/users/1

+3. Play with index.ts

+   The server will restart automatically when you save the file.
+   But you need to refresh the page manually to see the new result.

 Start Testing
 -------------